 - 12 corn torillas

-Light a charcoal or gas grill to high heat, or light a grill pan under a high flame.
-Allow the grill to heat to at least 400* Using tongs, remove the chicken thighs from the marinade and place on the grill.
-Grill 5-6 minutes per side, flipping once, or until the temperature registers 160* using an instant read thermometer.
+- Light a charcoal or gas grill to high heat, or light a grill pan under a high flame.
+Allow the grill to heat to at least 400°F Using tongs, remove the chicken thighs from the marinade and place on the grill.
+Grill 5-6 minutes per side, flipping once, or until the temperature registers 165°F using an instant read thermometer.

-Remove the chicken from the grill, place on a cutting board or platter, loosely tent with foil, and allow to rest at least 5 minutes.
-The internal temperature should rise to 165* after resting.
+- Remove the chicken from the grill, place on a cutting board or platter, loosely tent with foil, and rest 5 minutes.